peter-tackage/Jonty/README.md

 Just annotate your class/data class with the `@Fieldable` annotation and Jonty will generate a class based upon your class name.

 There are no restrictions on private fields, or inner classes.
+It also works with Kotlin data classes.

 ## Why Jonty?